Fiber Distributed Data Interface: Frame format

 The frame check sequence uses the same cyclic redundancy check as Token Ring and Ethernet.

 The Internet Engineering Task Force defined a standard for transmission of the Internet Protocol (which would be the protocol data unit in this case) over FDDI.
 It was first proposed in June 1989 and revised in 1990.
 Some aspects of the protocol were compatible with the IEEE 802.2 standard for logical link control.
 For example, the 48-bit MAC addresses that became popular with the Ethernet family.
 Thus other protocols such as the Address Resolution Protocol (ARP) could be common as well.

 Deployment

 FDDI was considered an attractive campus backbone network technology in the early to mid 1990s since existing Ethernet networks only offered 10 Mbit/s data rates and Token Ring networks only offered 4 Mbit/s or 16 Mbit/s rates.
-Thus it was a relatively high-speed choice of that era.
+Thus it was a relatively high-speed choice of that era, with speeds such as 100 Mbit/s.

 By 1994, vendors included Cisco Systems, National Semiconductor, Network Peripherals, SysKonnect (acquired by Marvell Technology Group), and 3Com.

 FDDI installations have largely been replaced by Ethernet deployments.